MicrosoftDocs/fabric-docs/docs/cicd/deployment-pipelines/compare-pipeline-content.md

 :::image type="content" source="media/compare-pipeline-content/compare.png" alt-text="A screenshot showing the compare option, which expands the compare view and allows comparing items between deployment pipeline stages." lightbox="media/compare-pipeline-content/compare.png":::

-In the comparison display, items are arranged alphabetically by item type.
-Paired items are next to each other, even if they have different names.
+In the comparison display, paired items are next to each other, even if they have different names.
 All items in the workspace are listed in a flat list, regardless of their folder structure.
 Hover over an item to see its path and name.

 Items that aren't paired or that were changed get one of the following labels: